slathrop/git-scripts-win/README.md

 protocol=https
 ```

+Note that using this command is a little tricky.
+Paste the first line and execute it.
+Then paste the 2nd and 3rd line and complete the command by pressing `CTRL+Z`.

 ## Batch File Documentation

 To use a batch file, simply enter its name at the Windows command prompt.
-The [Cmder](http://cmder.net/) console emulator (Full download with Git for Windows) is recommended over the built-in cmd.exe shell.
+The [Cmder](http://cmder.net/) console emulator (Full download with Git for Windows) is recommended over the built-in `cmd.exe` shell.

 These batch scripts are designed to prompt you before taking any action against your repo.
 So you may always press `CTRL+C` to exit a script after launching it but before it performs any actions.